posted by Guest blogger - Larissa Olenicoff | 7 Comments

 1. Skopje, Macedonia

 Skopje is perhaps one of the most underrated cities in the Balkans.
 With a shiny new airport and growing amount of budget airlines touching down there, it’s a great choice for a cheap weekend break or for kicking off a full-fledged exploration of Macedonia and its surrounding countries, just like I did.
-There’s surprisingly a lot to do for those interested in such things as history, absurd architecture, Ottoman relics, and great nightlife.
+There’s a surprising amount to do if you're interested in history, absurd architecture, Ottoman relics, and great nightlife.

 Where to stay: Shanti Hostel and Shanti Hostel 2 truly became my ‘home away from home’ in Skopje.
 The two are literally around the corner from one another in a very convenient location.
 Rooms were very clean and they have all the amenities one would need – free breakfast, strong WiFi, laundry, comfy common areas, and awesome patios to chill.
 The owners and staff were all out of this world and not only made sure everyone was comfortable, but also that we were all having a really great time in Skopje.